Peter-J/diploma-thesis/README.md

 There is code to simulate Stochastic Reaction Networks using [MATLAB](https://github.com/Peter-J/diploma-thesis/blob/master/MatlabSimBioSSA.m) and [R](https://github.com/Peter-J/diploma-thesis/blob/master/GillespieSSAusingR.R) aswell, but this was just written for comparison. **Do not expect these two files** ([MatlabSimBioSSA.m](https://github.com/Peter-J/diploma-thesis/blob/master/MatlabSimBioSSA.m) and [GillespieSSAusingR.R](https://github.com/Peter-J/diploma-thesis/blob/master/GillespieSSAusingR.R)) **to be maintained.**

+###Simulation-Data
+The simulation-data can be downloaded here: https://goo.gl/YhY4RW

+Those two folders do not contain the same data.
+The data in PlotDensityOld was generated using my private pc, the data in PlotDensity was generated using the computation-pool from my university.

 ###Todo:
-- [ ] Add a link to the simulation data already created.
+- [x] Add a link to the simulation data already created.
 - [x] Exchange the plot function in the Simulation_linux.py file to work

 ## How to contribute: